aimclub/blocksnet/docs/source/blocknet/quickstart.rst

  - All of them while calculating the accessibility times among city blocks;
  - All of them except 'no_dev_area' while optimizing the development of new facilities.

-How to classify text messages
+How to сreate CityModel
 ----------------------------------------------------
 We use the results from our previous examples, but you can use your own prepared GeoDataFrames.

-- **Step 1**. # load aggregated info we have and data required for service graphs creation.
+- **Step 1**.
+Load aggregated info we have and data required for service graphs creation.
 .. code:: python

    aggregated_blocks = gpd.read_parquet(os.path.join(example_data_path, "data_getter_blocks.parquet"))